 When the weather is nice all the Denver cool kids go to the Santa Fe First Friday Art Walk.
 This scene can be overwhelming for anyone, especially parents with kids, but these tips offer a way to enjoy the art walk – with the least amount of fuss and frustration.

 1. GO EARLY.
 Arrive at the art walk at around 5:30 pm.

-The bulk of people won’t arrive until 6:30, so this leaves plenty to time to find good parking and get in before it’s overcrowded.
-Come in on the very south of end of the art walk, at the intersection of 8th and Santa Fe.
+The bulk of people won’t arrive until 6:30, so this leaves plenty of time to find good parking and get in before it’s overcrowded.
+Come in on the very south of the end-of-the-art walk, at the intersection of 8th and Santa Fe.

 2. The best parking is found off 7th and Santa Fe.

-Walk a bit up the street to stop at the Re-Creative Studio where a playful kids creativity area is offered in the upstairs loft.
-A cute, very narrow, brick alleyway with stringed lights overheads takes you the the entrance.
-You can also do a “loop” of the building, where kids can play a piano, a hammered dulcimer, and discover hidden art treasures along the way.
+Walk up the street to stop at the Re-Creative Studio where there is a creativity area in the upstairs loft.
+A cute, very narrow, brick alleyway with stringed lights overheads takes you to the entrance.
+You can also do a “loop” of the building, where kids can play the piano, and a hammered dulcimer, and discover hidden art treasures along the way.

 4. Grab something for dinner at the food trucks.

-Finish your adventure by heading to the Byers Branch Denver Public Library for open air art-on-the-lawn actives that start at 6pm.
+Finish your adventure by heading to the Byers Branch Denver Public Library for open-air art-on-the-lawn activities that start at 6 pm.

-Once all the fun has been had, take a back way out of Santa Fe.
+Once you have all the fun, take a back way out of Santa Fe.
 The traffic – and people dodging in and out of the street – can be daunting.